 - We should work more closely with local community groups, voluntary organisations and faith groups.
 The NHS can’t cure everything, we need to work in partnership to keep people healthy, well and active, to support people when they’re ill and care for people when they need help.

 - It’s important we consider travel and transport to and from health services and activities which keep people healthy and well.
 The rural nature of parts of Norfolk and Waveney, and the cost transport can be barriers to people getting to services and living healthy lifestyles.

 To help develop our five year plan we've been pulling together all the feedback we've had from recent research, engagement and consultations into one report.
-You can read our interim report here - we'll be adding more to it.
+You can read our report here.

 We've also published a short update on the development of our plan: Five Year Plan update October 2019.

 Developing our Adult Mental Health Strategy (March 2019)

 Developing our Adult Mental Health Strategy for Norfolk and Waveney

 We have now published our Adult Mental Health Strategy for Norfolk and Waveney.
 When developing our strategy we spoke to thousands of local people about the services and support available across Norfolk and Waveney for adults with mental health problems; people with mental health issues, families and carers, professionals and volunteers.